cabelotaina/software-warehouse/README.md

 Before this you can use google chrome to debug the code.

 * TODO: Is necessary test why is not working with vscode.

+## Atomic Transactions

+We are using sessions to improve the control the transactions with the inventory, it's why we need to use a replica set.
+Only in replica set is posible to use transactions on mongodb.

+## Problems

+* the var container_name on file `docker-compose.yml`is not working
+* if you have some trouble with the mongo replica set using the docker-compose, try to run the file `./entrypoint.sh`, it's create the replica set in the first mongo database.
+* Sometimes when you try to sell a product the system have problems with the transactions.